 My First Active Year

-I began seriously foraging in a very early spring, oblivious to the challenges and difficulties that this brings, and I’m actually really glad I began at this time.
-For the beginner forager, it’s much more difficult—nigh on impossible—to positively identify many of the staple plants before they are at a more mature stage of their growth cycle.
+I began seriously foraging one very early spring, when my knees didn’t ache and I could wake up hangover-free.
+I was oblivious to the challenges and difficulties that this brings, and I’m actually really glad I began at this time.
+For the beginner forager, it’s much more difficult – nigh on impossible – to positively identify many of the staple plants before they are at a more mature stage of their growth cycle.
 Starting at this early time meant I was already building up this knowledge database.
-I’d wonder what a new shoot was or what this innocuous plant was used for, and because I was taking regular walks, frequently along the same pathways, I began to see each plant develop.
+I’d wonder what a new shoot was or what this innocuous plant was used for, and because I was taking regular walks frequently along the same pathways, I began to see each plant develop.
 By the summer, I’d inadvertently tracked this growth development.
 I was positively identifying plants left, right, and centre.
-But more crucially, I was also linking these developed plants to their earlier growth cycles.
+But more crucially, I was also linking these developed plants to their earlier growth stages.

 I also very quickly came to realise that identical plant species can look remarkably different not just from day to day or week to week but also from place to place, even when they are right next to each other.

-To summarise: Don’t eat anything you aren’t willing to bet your life on; enjoy just simply being; and as Gaz Brookfield wisely puts it, “Have some respect for those around you, and try not to be a dick.”
+To summarise: Don’t eat anything you aren’t willing to bet your life on; enjoy just simply being curiou; and as Gaz Brookfield wisely puts it, “Have some respect for those around you, and try not to be a dick.”